 - Wear chemical protective clothing, protective goggles, respirator, rubber gloves, and all other necessary personal protective equipment when filling/draining melted paraffin.
-Used paraffin can be contaminated. - Ensure you use the correct size paraffin drain hose to avoid paraffin leakage. - The paraffin leaving the tube will be hot and may cause burns.
+Used paraffin can be contaminated. - Always use the hose supplied with the instrument. - Ensure you use the correct size paraffin drain hose to avoid paraffin leakage. - The paraffin leaving the tube will be hot and may cause burns.
 Make sure the paraffin drains to a suitable container and stand clear while it drains. - Do not remove the remote fill/drain tube until the software indicates the process is complete and pressurized air has cleared the tube.
 A cessation of reagent flow is not an indication that the procedure is complete.